SAFETAG/SAFETAG/en/exercises/network_access/variant_wpa_cracking.md

 **Materials Needed**

 * For the (most common) WPA password-based attacks, an already-prepared dictionary of words to use to attack the password will be required.
-See the Appendix on Audit Preparation for guidance on dictionary preparation.
+See the Password Strength activity for guidance on dictionary preparation.

 **Instructions**